theforeman/theforeman.org/_posts/2016-01-15-locations-organizations-rbac.md

 and reports.
 These users can also view trend data as well as create trends.These roles are primarily for non technical members of teams that still need to search and find information on their hosts.

+###Conclusion

+This is definitely still a work in progress as we do not currently have all of our teams integrated and using Foreman to manage their hosts.
+We do believe that the structure we have worked out and the standards we wrapped around it will scale accordingly though.
+Pending any product rebranding, which does happen but I feel you can not plan for that, we should be able to accurately grant permissions for any scenario.
+There is always the possibility of user error when creating a new location (rare), organization (rare) or host group (common) but configuring those properly falls under the responsibility of the administrator assigned the task.
+The bigger unknown is creating new roles with different sets of permissions we have not done before.
+I find it always is somewhat of a guessing game with trial and error to get the permissions 100% correct for a new role.

+Stay tuned as this is only a small part of our infrastructure as a service objective.